President

 • Informs the members of Engineers Ireland via the Annual Report on the actions and activities undertaken by Engineers Ireland to achieve the objectives of the institution including the use of financial and other resources.

-As Chairman of the Executive Board the President should ensure the Board:
+As Chairperson of the Executive Board the President should ensure the Board:

 • Discharges its powers, duties and procedures as set out in section 4.2 of the Bye Laws